 If you delay in reporting changes to us, you could be paid too much benefit.
 This is known as an overpayment and you will need to pay back the amount of benefit you were not entitled to.
 It may also mean you are underpaid what you are entitled to and not get all the help available to you.

-- First tell us about the change using our online form.
+- Tell us about the change using our change in circumstances form.